 Every garden needs a grand, mature tree – a proper shade tree that will grow with your family and be there for future generations to enjoy.
 Autumn Blaze Maple is an excellent selection for this purpose as it will thrive on almost all kinds of soil, from rich, damp soils, to dry soils and everything in between.
-It is hardy and more tolerant of urban conditions than, for example, the sugar maple.
-With its spectacular scarlet-red to orange leaves in fall it is a tree that you will be proud to grow and that will be admired by all your neighbours and passers-by.
+It is hardy and more tolerant of urban conditions than many other Maple varieties, such as the Sugar Maple.
+With its spectacular scarlet-red to orange leaves in fall, it is a tree that you will be proud to grow and that will be admired by all your neighbors and passers-by.

 Although often grown as a gorgeous specimen tree, Autumn Blaze Maple is also a great choice for a windbreak or deciduous screen, or even to make an interesting and beautiful hedge.
-When young your Autumn Blaze Maple will grow very rapidly, up to three feet a year, so it will quickly make a 20 foot specimen in your garden.
+When young, your Autumn Blaze Maple will grow very rapidly, up to three feet per year, so it will quickly make a 20 foot specimen in your garden.
 As it matures the growth rate will slow down only a little and most trees reach a final height of around 50 feet in 30 years.

 Allow plenty of room for a specimen Autumn Blaze Maple.
 Plant your new tree at least 20 feet from your house and well away from driveways and roads.
 When planting as a screen or wind-break, allow 10 to 15 feet between the trees.
 A tree for life deserves a little care, so dig a wide, shallow hole about three times the diameter of the pot.
 Add some organic material like compost, manure or peat-moss and some bone-meal or superphosphate.
-Place the tree in the centre of the hole, put back most of the soil and firm it down well.
+Place the tree in the center of the hole, put back most of the soil and firm it down well.
 Add lots of water and when it has drained away fill in with the rest of the soil.
 Water well every week for the first season and after that only when the soil is dry.

 This tree can be planted in the shade of other trees but not too close to them.
 It will soon grow up and find the sunshine.
 It requires little pruning, just remove any weak branches and any that are growing too close together.
 Do this while the tree is young and it will have a good mature form and no problems will develop.
 Some water during drought periods and some tree fertilizer in spring in helpful for young trees but in a few years your tree will need nothing except admiration.